 There are some days, in Autumn, when the sky becomes deep grey and a dead calm lingers in the air.

-There are some alleys, Calli we call them here, where everything is still, and the only noise that we hear are our own steps.
+There are some alleys, Calli we call them here, where everything is still, and the only noise that we hear is our own steps.

 Forget parallel universes.
 The pumpkins that grow in our vegetable garden come in every variety and shape….and look a bit like outer space objects!